Starting Your own LLC in Washington - Complete Guide

 8. Determine Your Tax Status

-By default, an LLC is treated as a pass-through entity for tax purposes.
-This means the LLC itself does not pay federal income tax.
-Instead, profits and losses are reported on members' personal tax returns.
-Single-member LLCs are taxed as sole proprietorships, while multi-member LLCs are taxed as partnerships.
+Default is that an LLC is considered a pass-through taxable entity.
+This implies that the LLC would not be taxed to pay federal income tax.
+Profits and losses are instead reported in personal tax returns of the members.
+Single member LLCs are taxed as sole proprietorships and multi member LLCs are taxed as partnership.

 Other Key Steps